 Council is required to consider whether the proposed shop land use, and the proposed increase to the on-site car parking shortfall are appropriate or not.
-Council has the discretion to:

 - approve the application without conditions

 - approve the application with conditions or

 - refuse the application.